SaerusTierialis/tModLoader_Homepage/Revamp_Classes.md

          * Utility class
          * No good ideas yet

+     1. A debuff/degen class

 1. Rogue
    * These classes work well with throwing, but scale most damage types.
-The base class and Shadow scale minion, but the other classes do not.
-   * Base ability could be stealth, a burst of speed, etc.
+   * Base abilities could be stealth, a burst of speed, etc.

    1. Assassin
          * Scales all damage types EXCEPT minion (because the core mechanic does not work with minions)